Temporal Upsampling of Depth Maps Using a Hybrid Camera: Temporal Upsampling of Depth maps

-The previous scene flow estimation methods~\cite{sun2015cvpr,QuirogaBDC14eccv,jaimez2015icra} use local or global smooth terms to solve the undetermined problem in the depth map field.
+The previous RGB-D scene flow methods~\cite{sun2015cvpr,QuirogaBDC14eccv,jaimez2015icra} use local or global smooth terms to solve the undetermined problem in the depth map field.
 In this work, we lift the depth similarity constraint to the 3D space where the geometry information can be explored better~\cite{chen20153d}.
-The advantage of measuring the distance in the 3D Euclidean space instead of in the depth difference is that not only the local geometric distance, but also the surface normal information can be employed for measuring the geometric distance. $\psi(\cdot)$ (defined in Sec.~\ref{sec:hardware}) projects depth data $\mathbf{D}_k$ to 3D space to generate a point cloud.
-The $i$th pixel in $\mathbf{D}_k$ is projected to $\mathbf{p}_i$ in 3D.
-Connecting relationship between pixel $i$ and its adjacent points is created for the spatial coherency.
+The advantage of such a distance metric in the 3D Euclidean space instead of in the depth difference is that not only the local geometric distance but also the surface normal information can be employed to measure the geometric distance.
+We project depth map $\mathbf{D}_k$ to the 3D space to generate a point cloud $\mathbf{M}_K$.
+The $i$-th pixel in $\mathbf{D}_k$ is projected to $\mathbf{p}_i$ in 3D.
+The connecting relationship between pixel $i$ and its adjacent pixels is created for the spatial coherency.

-We employ the following point-to-point term and point-to-plane term~\cite{pottmann2006geometry} for the geometry constraints of the depth map $\mathbf{D}_{t(k)+g}$ to be reconstructed:
+We employ the following point-to-point term and point-to-plane term~\cite{pottmann2006geometry} to reconstruct the geometry constraints of the depth map $\mathbf{D}_{t(k)+g}$: